Archive for Fascism

 Otherwise well-intentioned efforts–such as the True Love Waits initiatives–reflect a Church that is in reactionary mode.
 As a result, the Church is failing in its role of salt and light.
 They first are caught flat-footed, and their response is proving to be years late and many dollars short.

-Hugh Hefner started Playboy in 1953; he called himself Kinsey’s pamphleteer.
-This marked the advent of modern pornography, which added rocket fuel to the fire of the Sexual Revolution.
-A pornography industry that was once relegated to the seedy sectors of American society is now part of our mainstream.
 While I have never seen their movies, I know who Jenna Jameson and Ron Jeremy are.
 But they wouldn’t be mainstream without Linda Lovelace and Harry Reems.
-(That Bob Woodward would use the title of their signature movie as a code name for a Watergate informant speaks volumes to the impact that pornography was already having on our mainstream.)
+(That Bob Woodward would use the title of their signature movie, Deep Throat, as a code name for a Watergate informant speaks volumes to the impact that pornography was already having on our mainstream.)

 During this time, the sexual revolution was in full swing, and homosexuals were gaining an unprecedented level of acceptance.
 The Church’s response: the liberals began the process of blessing homosexuality; the conservative response was mostly reactionary, providing Biblical exposition as to why homosexuality is a sin.